sharojke/StealthStartup1-WatchFacesForAppleWatch/README.md

 ### Description

-Watch Faces #2 is an application that helps people decorate their watches with *Watch Faces*.
+Watch Faces For Apple Watch is an application that helps people decorate their watches with *Watch Faces*.
 The main idea was that we could add new content without updating the app.
 The user has the ability to use as well as edit this content.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>